In the event of a complaint, our aim is to:

 If you are dissatisfied with our service, we would ask you firstly to bring the issue to the attention of the person who has conduct of your case, or their supervisor.
 You will have been informed who the supervisor is in our retainer letter at the outset of your instructions.

 If your dissatisfaction cannot be resolved at that stage, you will be invited to put your complaint to us in writing.
-You should write to Emma Moore, Gosschalks, Queens Gardens, Hull HU1 3DZ.
+You should write to the Compliance Officer, Gosschalks, Queens Gardens, Hull HU1 3DZ.
 Your complaint will be logged and passed for action to our Client Care Partner.

-If you wish to complain about the Client Care Partner, then please write or ask to speak to our Senior Partner, Simon Lunt, who will undertake the role of the Client Care Partner in respect of your particular complaint.
+If you wish to complain about the Client Care Partner, then please write or ask to speak to our Managing Partner, Andrew Johnson, who will undertake the role of the Client Care Partner in respect of your particular complaint.

 Once you have formally confirmed your complaint to us in writing, the following process will begin:

 i) Your written complaint will be acknowledged in writing within seven working days of receipt.
-If there are any further details needed to investigate your complaint, you will be requested to provide them, and you may be asked to confirm or explain any points which remain unclear.
+We may ask you for further details or for clarification of any points.

-v) The Client Care Partner will then, within a further five working days, either:
+iii) The Client Care Partner will then, within twenty working days, either:

-- provide you with a written response to your complaint and his suggestions for resolving the matter,
+- provide you with a written response to your complaint and his suggestions for resolving the matter; or

-- if it appears to him to be appropriate to discuss his findings with you personally, write to you to invite you to a meeting to take place within the next ten working days.
+- if it appears to him to be appropriate to discuss his findings with you personally, invite you to a meeting to take place within the next ten working days.
 If such a meeting takes place, we will agree (at the meeting) the timescale with you for any further management of your complaint.

-If a meeting is not possible or you do not wish to participate in such a meeting, the Client Care Partner will in any event write to you with a detailed response to your complaint within five working days of completing his investigations.
+If a meeting is not possible or you do not wish to participate in such a meeting, the Client Care Partner will in any event provide you with a written response to your complaint within five working days of completing his investigations.

-a) be reminded of the role of the Legal Ombudsman (LeO) and invited to refer your complaint to him for investigation, and
+- a) be reminded of the role of the Legal Ombudsman (LeO) and your right to refer your complaint to LeO for investigation;

-The Legal Ombudsman can be contacted by post at PO Box 6806, Wolverhampton, WV1 9WJ, by phone on 0300 555 0333 or by email to firstname.lastname@example.org.
-The Legal Ombudsman's website is at www.legalombudsman.org.uk.
+The Legal Ombudsman can be contacted by post at PO Box 6806, Wolverhampton, WV1 9WJ, by phone on 0300 555 0333 or by email to email@example.com.
+Details of the Legal Ombudsman's remit is available at www.legalombudsman.org.uk.